pontoneplayer/pontoneplayer.github.io/README.md

-PonTONE v1.4.3
+PonTONE v1.4.4

 cue sound player on web browser

-loop play bug on Safari fixed
+assign bug, after button moved, fixed

 some confirmations on Safari to select sounds and to assaign sounds to buttons